 How to Avoid Rush Hour Traffic and Traffic Jams in Chicago

 - Leave early or late.
-If you want to avoid the worst traffic times, leave before or after the morning or evening rush hour, especially if you have to take the Kennedy Expressway, West Roosevelt Road, and other busy highways.
+If you want to avoid the worst traffic times, leave before or after the morning or evening rush hour, especially if you must take the Kennedy Expressway, West Roosevelt Road, and other busy highways.

 - Find the quickest way to your destination.
 If you commute daily, find the easiest and fastest way to reach your destination.
 Avoid taking detours, as this may lead to more traffic.